Student Support

 Please provide a copy of the acceptance letter from the new school to your ISS advisor and request that they transfer your I-20 to the new school.

-Your local residential address must always be current in your SEVIS.
-Let your ISS advisor know your new address within 10 days of moving.
+Your local residential address must always be current in SEVIS.
+Let your ISS advisor know your new address within ten days of moving.
 Please make sure that your preferred email address is always current in your UCLA Extension student portal profile.
 This is the main way that we communicate with you regarding F-1 visa regulations and your individual visa status.
 You may fall out of status and have your I-20 terminated if you do not receive important emails from us.

 Contact International Student Services